 Board Members

-Dr. Vatsala Kucharski has earned her undergraduate degree in Asian Studies from Trinity College, Hartford, CT. and a doctoral degree in Clinical Psychology from the University of Hartford in 2005.
-She is in practice and has a keen interest in Ayurvedic Medicine and Ayurvedic interventions such as Herbology, meditation and other stress reducing techniques.
+Dr. Vatsala Kucharski has earned her undergraduate degree in Asian Studies from Trinity College, Hartford, CT. and a doctoral degree in Clinical Psychology from the University of Hartford.
+She is in practice and has a keen interest in Ayurvedic Medicine and Ayurvedic interventions such as herbology, meditation and other stress reducing techniques.
 Dr. Kucharski is the co-founder of ISAH.

 Ayurvedic Consortium